openhwgroup/core-v-verif/README.md

 Common simulation Makefiles that support testbenches for all CORE-V cores.

 ### lib
-Common components for the all CORE-V verification environments.
+Common components for the all CORE-V verification environments.  **Note:** this dir is likely to be moved to vendor_lib in the future.

 ### vendor_lib
 Verification components supported by third-parties.